How to Sell Your Student Housing Contract in Salt Lake City (Without Losing Money)

 Step 2: Confirm the official transfer process with management

 Never rely on assumptions or verbal explanations.
+Contact the property management office and ask:- Is my contract eligible for transfer?

 - What is the exact process?